 Cash and Pang list the same potential side effects for their body sculpting procedures.

 - Short-term muscle spasms

-When it comes to surgical procedures including liposuction and tummy tucks, serious side effects can occur.
-Consult a medical professional for specifics to the procedure of your interest, but understand that like any surgery, there is a higher risk for serious side effects when going under the knife.
+For surgical procedures, including liposuction and tummy tucks, serious side effects can occur.
+Consult a medical professional for specifics to the procedure of your interest, but understand that, as with any surgery, there is a higher risk for serious side effects when going under the knife.

-Costs range per type of procedure as well as per doctor.
+Costs range per type of procedure and doctor.
 Pang shares that she charges $750 per applicator for CoolSculpting.
 Cash shares that pricing for Evolve varies depending on where you live, as well as how many areas of the body are being treated and with how many of Evolve’s modalities.
 One area typically starts at $2,200.